Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Hyperbolic geometry

-Consider a pair of pants $S$, the boundaries of $S$ are called \textit{cuffs} of $S$.
-Assume that $S$ is equipped with a hyperbolic metric with geodesic boundaries.
-The shortest arcs between different cuffs are called \textit{seams} of $S$.
-Any hyperbolic surface $X$ has a decomposition into pairs of pants by cutting $X$ along a maximal set of disjoint simple closed geodesics.
-Pair of pants in the decomposition may have a boundary of length $0$ when $X$ has a cusp.
+Next, consider a pair of pants $S$, i.e., a sphere with three boundary components.
+The boundary curves of $S$ are called the \emph{cuffs} of $S$.
+When $S$ is equipped with a hyperbolic metric with geodesic boundary, the shortest geodesic arcs that connect distinct cuffs are called \emph{seams} of $S$.

+Every hyperbolic surface $X$ admits a \emph{pants decomposition}, obtained by cutting $X$ along a maximal collection of disjoint simple closed geodesics.
+Note that a pair of pants in this decomposition may have boundary components of length $0$ if $X$ has cusps.